Vatix logo

 • It’s easy to follow up on completing corrective and preventive actions

 Unlike pen-and-paper, digital platforms have the potential to connect to a task management application or software.
 This allows managers to ensure any outstanding issue has been issued a corrective or preventive measure.
+The manager can then easily track and follow up with the responsible person to make sure that the measures have been implemented within a reasonable timeframe.

 Simplify Your Inspection with Workflows